joric/oneliners/README.md

 ### Swapping values

 To swap values you can use either `exec` or a temporary variable.
+The usual `a,b=b,a` works only if you use semicolons.

 Example: